Malleodectes

+Malleodectes is an extinct genus of unusual marsupial, first discovered in 2011 at Riversleigh, Queensland, Australia.

 Taxonomy

 The description of the new genus and two species, was published in 2011, based on fossilised type material discovered at a Riversleigh site.
 The type species is named Malleodectes mirabilis and the second description published as Malleodectes moenia; their generic epithet combines terms derived from the Latin, malleo meaning hammer, and Ancient Greek, dectes for biter, in reference to the unusual dentition.

 Malleodectes was classified as the sole genus of Malleodectidae in a 2016 revision, with the family allied to Dasyuromorphia.
+A 2025 study assigned the genus Barinya and, tentatively, the new genus Weirdodectes to the family Malleodectidae.